Preparing for disasters: Build strong, build smart

 WEEK ONE // May 1–5, 2019

 Natural disasters are increasing in severity and frequency.
-Planning in advance for devastating events like hurricanes, tornadoes, wildfires and earthquakes helps individuals and communities increase the health and safety of their population during a disaster, protects the local tax base, ensures continuity of essential services, and supports a faster recovery in the aftermath of a disaster.
+Planning in advance for devastating events like hurricanes, floods, snowstorms, tornadoes, wildfires and earthquakes helps individuals and communities increase the health and safety of their population during a disaster, protects the local tax base, ensures continuity of essential services, and supports a faster recovery in the aftermath of a disaster.
 Here’s how you can help your family and community:

 - Build to the latest codes